 If saving enough money to volunteer abroad is your priority, then what’s stopping you from achieving it?
 Figure out where your money is going by logging your expenses for a week, month, or if you really like spreadsheets then do an audit of the last year.
-You’ll quickly realize that those coffees are adding up and that by cutting your coffee-a-day habit you’ll be able to pay for your flights to somewhere like Guatemala, where you can enjoy a fresh brew from the coffee farm you’re volunteering on as part of the Eco-Agriculture project!
+You’ll quickly realise that those coffees are adding up and that by cutting your two-a-day habit you’ll be able to pay for your flights to somewhere like Guatemala, where you can enjoy a fresh brew from the coffee farm you’re volunteering on as part of the Eco-Agriculture Conservation project!
 Yes, it’s time to get real with your budget.

 To do this, you will need to understand how much it costs to volunteer abroad.
-Consider the costs of your chosen volunteer program, flights to the destination, travel insurance, vaccinations, visas, getting a background check, and spending money.
+Consider the costs of your chosen volunteer program, flights to the destination, travel insurance, vaccinations, visas, getting a background check and spending money.
 These factors will give you a ballpark figure to work towards and you can adjust your savings goal.

 Step Two: Choose an affordable volunteer travel provider

 Volunteering abroad is one of the most affordable ways to travel because it includes accommodation, meals and support while you’re abroad.
 This makes budgeting easier as you are working with a fixed price.
 Volunteer programs also put money into the local economy, connect you with local people and give you an authentic insight into the culture and community.
 It’s a powerful experience that has a lot more meaning than the traditional resort holiday, and it comes without the hefty price tag.